Southern Arterial Route: Criticism in 1992

 In May 1992, a newspaper article was titled "Road 'will cut Redfern in two'".
 The South Sydney Transport Group (SSTG) claimed Regent Street will become a "virtual freeway".
 Jack Carnegie, the convenor of the SSTG, said the new system would increase traffic in an area already burdened by vehicles and smog, and that "It will cut a swathe through Redfern — the community will be cut in two".
 He also stated Waterloo was also one of the poorest suburbs in Sydney had a large number of elderly residents, many of them public housing tenants, whose lives would be endangered by increased pollution and traffic.
 Transport planners at the council said that, while the changes were a fait accompli, the council would push for a pedestrian mall and "slow traffic zone" near Redfern station to mitigate its impact.
 A spokesperson for the RTA claimed that "upgraded traffic signals and new pedestrian crossings would actually make the area safer".
 The article states that plans for the southern arterial road were initiated during the reign of Laurie Brereton, the Federal MP for Kingsford Smith at the time of the article.

-On the 11th of June 1992, The Eastern Herald published a letter titled "Southern Arterial must be stopped" (dated May 31) by a local resident named M. Moffat (living on Buckland Street, Alexandria).
+On 11 June 1992, The Eastern Herald published a letter titled "Southern Arterial must be stopped" (dated May 31) by a local resident named M. Moffat (living on Buckland Street, Alexandria).
 This letter claimed the arterial is based on road plans developed 30 years ago and "resurrected (not initiated) by L. Brereton".